IF YOU’RE INJURED ON THE JOB, BY AN ACCIDENT, OR BY AN OCCUPATIONAL DISEASE:

 5. Has your bill been paid, and if so, by whom?

-As soon as we get the doctor’s responsive letter to these questions, we file a Motion for Temporary Workers’ Compensation and medical treatment.
+As soon as we get the doctor’s letter, we file a Motion for Temporary Workers’ Compensation.

-The Motion is listed before a Judge of Workers’ Compensation which, is only the beginning of the process, all too often.
-The employer or the Workers’ Compensation Insurance Company will usually belatedly set up an examination by its doctor.
-Sometimes the insurance company’s doctor agrees with the worker’s doctor and agrees to pay for treatment.
-Only sometimes.
-When the employer refuses to provide treatment, the case is listed before the Judge and a conference is held in four or more weeks when the Judge will try to resolve the issue.
+The Motion is listed before a Judge of WC which, is only the beginning, of the process all too often.
+The employer or the WC insurance company belated set up an examination by its doctor.
+Sometimes the insurance company’s doctor agrees with the workers and agrees to pay for treatment.

-In the three cases described above, each injured worker received or will probably receive partial total disability.
+In the three cases described about, each injured worker received, or will almost certainly, partial total disability.

-For example, if Ms. Earl’s asthma in 2024 was fixed, measured and asserted, she would receive, after going to court, for her asthma somewhere between $27,000 to $105,000 for her serious asthma even though she returns to work.
-We anticipate that our United worker may receive between $33,000 to $45,000.
+For example, If Ms. Earl today would receive after toing to court, for her asthma somewhere between $27,000 to $105,000 for her serious asthma even though she returns to work.
+We anticipate that our United workers may receive between $33,000 to $45,000 for his herniated disc injury after he returns to full time duty.

 And our truck driver client, we believe will get $38,000 to $45,000 after he recovers from his total knee replacement operation.